 LION DANCE ROUTINES

 Lion Dance is also performed as a celebration for special occasions such as weddings, banquets, grand openings, and cultural shows.
 The Philadelphia Suns Lion Dance troupe performs private and public events throughout the year at various venues.
-We use these opportunities to practice the skills we learn and spend time to bond as a team.
+We use these opportunities to practice our learning skills and spend time bonding as a team.

 Lion dancing is a cultural activity that all members participate in.
-In addition to keeping Philadelphia’s Asian American community close to their roots, it is also our major fundraiser for our traveling sports teams (equipment, supplies, transportation, court fees, etc).
-All funds go directly to team needs and all members practice & perform this important tradition to preserve the cultural importance & tradition of the lion dance.
+In addition to keeping Philadelphia’s Asian American community close to its roots, it is our major fundraiser for our traveling sports teams (equipment, supplies, transportation, court fees, etc.).
+All funds go directly to team needs, and all members practice & perform this vital tradition to preserve the cultural importance & tradition of the lion dance.